awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-enable-key-rotation.md

 + `kms:GetKeyRotationStatus`

 **Document Steps**
-+ aws:executeAwsApi \- Enables automatic key rotation on the CMK you specify in the `KeyId` parameter\.
++ aws:executeAwsApi \- Enables automatic key rotation on the AWS KMS key you specify in the `KeyId` parameter\.
-+ aws:assertAwsResourceProperty \- Confirms that automatic key rotation is enabled on your CMK\.
++ aws:assertAwsResourceProperty \- Confirms that automatic key rotation is enabled on your key\.